 I’m a big fan of any recipe that uses minimal ingredients—but has maximum impact.
 And I especially warm up to a recipe that’s also easy to make.
-And these tangy, sharp, and delicious (and pretty) onions fit that bill.
+And these tangy, sharp, and beautiful Pickled Red Onions fit that bill.

 I recently made a fantastic red chile-cooked pork shoulder, similar to red chile braised beef and served these onions alongside, with some tortillas.
 They have a stunning red color, which always surprises French guests.
 Red onions are considered sort of a specialty in France and are four times the price of regular onions, so they’re not used quite so often.